In this chapter:

 MenACWY-T (Nimenrix) is recommended but not funded for high-risk infants age under 9 months in place of MenC.

-MenACWY and MenB are recommended but not funded for all infants, young children, adolescents and young adults.
+MenACWY and MenB are recommended but not funded for all infantsg, young children, adolescents and young adults (see Table 13.6).

 - Pneumococcal, Hib, influenza and varicella vaccines are also recommended for individuals pre- or post-splenectomy or with functional asplenia.
 See section 4.3.4.